Last Updated on by

 Young and inexperienced drinkers should go slow, drink a glass of water between every alcoholic beverage and make sure to eat before heading out for a night of partying.

 Of course the best way to avoid any negative consequences of a hangover or alcohol poisoning is to abstain from drinking alcohol at all.
-In lieu of sobriety, a little bit of caution and vigilance can keep the holidays festive instead of tragic.
+In lieu of sobriety, a little bit of caution and vigilance will ensure that a night out with friends is enjoyable instead of tragic.